Admission to the Master International Relations, track European Union Studies.

 Lobbying in practice

 Scientific approaches to EU lobbying

-EU lobbying regulations, transparency, ethics, relation with democracy
+EU lobbying regulations, transparency, ethics, relation with democratic principles

-Students will, through the common handbook and additional articles, and by presenting and writing their own paper, learn more and reflect on real life phenomena and developments, in relation to the current state of academic research and theorising on the process of EU lobbying.
+Students will, through the common handbook and additional articles, and by presenting and writing their own paper, learn to recognise, understand and reflect on real life phenomena and developments, in relation to the current state of academic research and theorising on the process of EU lobbying.

 See the website.

 Total course load for the course: 5 EC is 140 hours.

 Hours spent on attending lectures: 4 hours per week x 6 weeks = 24 hours